kyla100/AboutMe/README.md

 ### Summer Intern, CFAP Youth Council, 2021 Summer - Present
 * I have worked with PCC Biology Professor Andrew Chang to create the Independent Study Course BI198 to bring health related studies to high schoolers.
-* I invited a number of medical professors from Universities (like OHSU) and doctors to lead health science PBL (Problem Based Learnings) cases.
+* I invited a number of medical professors from Universities (like OHSU) and doctors to lead health science PBL (Problem Based Learning) cases.
 * Here is the PBL cases we studied so far - https://docs.google.com/document/d/1bDeiCWZ8fmHDRt5Mj_nc-EGM2Y41SSIB3fakBzmEQ6c.
 * I also handled the enrollment and managed the entire class.
 Here is the enrollment page https://docs.google.com/forms/d/1U3wjKD3yy52nW9rHcGsMkbub9vEqyzQzw4Q5uL9jzzE

-### Youth Council Lead, CFAP Youth Council, Summer 2020 - Present
+### Youth Council Leader, Chinese Friendship Association (CFAP) Youth Council, Summer 2020 - Present
-* aa
-* bb
+* Worked with Asian-American Pacific Islander (AAPI) Vote to make phone calls reminding people to vote in the crucial 2020 election.
+* Taught origami to elementary school kids and donated the origami along with 'thank you' cards to COVID-19 frontline workers.
+* Helped write and was awarded grants from Oregon State and the City of Lake Oswego for CFAP Youth.
+* With the City of Lake Oswego grant, we are currently planning a large Asian American celebration in September at Millelium Plaza Park in Lake Oswego.

 ### Software Developer, FTC Robotics Team (Fellowship of the Robot), Sept.
 2018 - Mar.
 2020
 * Programming Robot Control for the team
-* Top 10 team in Oregon (out of 209 teams)
+* Top 10 teams in Oregon (out of 209 teams)
 * Qualified for 2019 World Tournament Championship in Houston.

 ### Destination Imagination Team, Sept.
 2015 - May 2016
 * Designed and implemented a robotic squirrel using Lego hardware
-* Won the State Championship and represented Oregon in the World Tournament at the University of Tennessee.
+* Won the State Championship
+* Represented Oregon in the World Tournament at the University of Tennessee.
 Ranked 19th worldwide.

 ## Education